HeenaNagda/Order-Fairness/README.md

 ### Local Environment

-Note: Following steps needs to be done on your work computer (a work computer is your laptop/home computer).
+Note: Following steps need to be done on your work computer (a work computer is your laptop/home computer).

 * Install the latest [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).